 The showerhead has rubber nozzles that help to prevent build-up of limescale, which can cause blockages.

 The temperature and flow settings remain the same each time the shower is used.

-From clear and patterned to 3-fold and 4-fold, our range of shower screens offer great protection against water spray.
+Our range of shower screens offer great protection against water spray.

 Boost the water strength and overall performance of your mixer shower with a pump.
-A pump is used to simultaneously boost hot and cold water supplies so you can enjoy a more powerful shower.